The City Charter, Section 2.14. designates the City Clerk as the custodian of city records.

 The City of Peachtree City does not require an official form for submitting an Open Records Request.
 Click here to access NextRequest to complete an open records request.
 Please be very specific in the information you are attempting to obtain.
 Include correct names, dates, addresses, and any other personal information.
 The personal information of individuals listed in the report may be redacted.
 A Staff Assistant will contact you with the cost of this service.
 You may email the request to the City Clerk’s Office - list the documents you are requesting and provide your name and contact information.
 When listing documents, please be as specific as possible to avoid excess costs.

-The City has three business days to determine if requested document are open records and to provide access to the documents, or to provide a time schedule for making them available.
+The City has three business days to determine if the requested documents are open records and to provide access to the documents, or to provide a time schedule for making them available.
 The City will provide open records as quickly as possible.